 \subsection{Parameter-Efficient Retraining}

-To recover decoding performance degraded by structured pruning without maintaining a separately retrained model for each code, we perform per-code recovery using \emph{LoRA adapters} on top of the pruned backbone~\citep{Hu2022LoRA, Zimmer2023PERP}.
-Specifically, we freeze the pruned backbone and train only small, code-specific LoRA parameters, which are stored per-code for adaptation.
+To recover decoding performance degraded by structured pruning without maintaining a separately retrained model for each code, we perform per-code recovery using LoRA adapters on top of the pruned backbone~\citep{Hu2022lora,Zimmer2023perp}.
+This recovery step follows the practical adaptation protocol of FECCT, where achieving strong decoding performance for a target code typically requires code-specific fine-tuning of the shared universal backbone~\citep{Choukroun2024foundation}.
+Unlike full code-specific fine-tuning, SAP keeps the pruned backbone shared and frozen, and trains only lightweight code-specific LoRA parameters for adaptation.
 This design substantially reduces the memory overhead compared to saving a fully retrained model for each code.
 We train these adapters using the binary cross-entropy (BCE) loss, optionally augmented with a lightweight knowledge distillation (KD) from the pretrained (unpruned) FECCT, following prior work on pruning with distillation~\citep{Muralidharan2024compact}.